Skip to main content

 • Copy your SSL certificates to the new host’s Apache and Qarbine runtime folders

-• Update the new host name to match your Qarbine production host name
+• Update the new host name to match your Qarbine production hostname

 • Update your DNS record or an elasticIP association for the new hosts’s IP address